sagemath/trac_to_gh/Issue 3873.md

 # Issue 3873: Doctest should test for warnings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3873

 Original creator: jason